Six practical ways to cut business costs

 1) Track your expenses

 The first step in cost-cutting is getting a clear picture of where your funds are going.
 If you don’t have an in-house accounting team, hire someone temporarily to examine your expense logs and draft a report.
+You can also use an expense tracking software to monitor your expenses real time.

 You may be shocked to see how much money goes to areas like pricey cleaning services, take-out meals, stationery, etc. Tracking expenses can also help you identify instances of fraud, allowing you to take action before things get out of hand.
 Diligently track expenses even after the cost-saving exercise is complete.